lingui/js-lingui/website/docs/tutorials/react.md

 };
 ```

-To translate it we will use a `useLingui` macro hook:
+To translate it, we will use the `useLingui` macro hook:

 ```js
 import { useLingui } from '@lingui/macro';